This article previously appeared on News@Northeastern. It was written by Molly Callahan.

 Wall Street is in a tizzy over GameStop, a retailer that, by many accounts, was on its way out the door.
 But over the course of several days, a band of Reddit users and amateur day traders have swung the fortunes of the video game company in the opposite direction, driving the cost of its stock up by as much as 1,700 percent at one point.

 So what’s happening?
-Jeffery A. Born, professor of finance and associate dean of undergraduate programs in the D’Amore-McKim School of Business, and his colleague, Keith Smith, assistant professor of marketing, agree that these are strange times, indeed.
+Jeffery A. Born, professor of finance and associate dean of undergraduate programs in the D’Amore-McKim School of Business, and his colleague, Keith Smith, former assistant professor of marketing, agree that these are strange times, indeed.

 Here’s what you need to know.

 Q: How did GameStop get caught up in the stock market?

 A: Until this week, the video game retailer most often found in malls was among many stores being edged out by online marketplaces.
 Sales at the company have been sluggish because gamers no longer need to visit a physical store to buy a new game; they can download new games from the comfort of their own homes.

 Traditional investors saw this as an opportunity to make a financial bet against GameStop, using a move known as shorting, or short selling, the stock.

 Q: What’s a short?

 A: “Essentially, you can profit off bad news by selling stocks you don’t have—in the hopes that you’ll buy them back at a lower price and make a profit,” Born says.